infernojs/inferno/README.md

 ## Key Features

-- one of the fastest front end frameworks for rendering UI in the DOM
+- one of the fastest front-end frameworks for rendering UI in the DOM
 - components have a similar API to React ES2015 components with `inferno-component`
 - stateless components are fully supported and have more usability thanks to Inferno's [hooks](#hooks) system
 - isomorphic/universal for easy server-side rendering with `inferno-server`